-Many digital marketers, SEOs, and business owners alike will agree that Google reviews are the most important type of review to collect in 2020 for improved search visibility, traffic, and lead generation.
+Many digital marketers, SEOs, and business owners alike will agree that Google reviews are the most crucial online review type to collect in 2020.
+Why?
+Google reviews help improve your website’s search visibility, traffic, and lead generation.
 Below are strategies you can use as a local business owner to hopefully get more Google reviews!

 Google continues to be the clear leader in search traffic, with around 40,000 Google search queries every second.
-This means the incredible potential for your business to increase online exposure and get reviews quickly.
+With so many searches, there’s incredible potential for your business to increase online exposure and get reviews quickly.

-Also, getting Google reviews can influence the network of local ranking factors that Google’s search engine takes into account when ranking both your website’s organic listing and your Google My Business (GMB) listing within the local pack as displayed below:
+Also, getting Google reviews can influence the network of local ranking factors that Google’s search engine considers.
+These are factors related to ranking both your website’s organic listing and your Google My Business (GMB) listing within the local pack as displayed below:

-Ultimately, Google looks at over 200 ranking factors to determine the ranking your website & GMB listing for what Google deems relevant search queries or keywords.
-These ranking factors are mainly derived when Google’s page crawling system observes your website pages’ HTML markup and the way in which your pages are linked to a Google local business profile and other sites across the web.
+Ultimately, Google looks at over 200 ranking factors to determine the ranking of your website & GMB listing for what Google deems relevant search queries or keywords.
+These ranking factors are mainly derived when Google’s page crawling system observes your website pages’ HTML markup.
+Factors also include how your pages link to your Google local business profile and other sites across the web.

-In the end, Google wants to best determine which searched phrases your business’s website and web properties should rank for, to provide the most relevant, high-quality results for searchers.
+In the end, Google wants to determine which searched phrases your business’s website and web properties should rank for to provide the most relevant, high-quality results for searchers.

 Here are a few influential local ranking factors based on reviews to keep in mind:

 - The number of Google reviews generated (to determine popularity)